TOPdesk/i18n-puzzles/puzzle3/README.md

 * The second is too long
 * The third has no uppercase
 * The fourth has no lowercase
-* The fifth has no 'special' character
+* The fifth has no accented character
 * The sixth has no digit
 * The seventh and eighth passwords are valid